erjank/teaching/guide/README.md

 This guide is aimed primarily at people working outside mainstream educational institutions, but in order for us to reach and help as many people as possible, we must eventually find ways to work with schools as they are.
-Henderson et al's ``Facilitating Change in Undergraduate STEM Instructional Practices''
+Henderson et al's "Facilitating Change in Undergraduate STEM Instructional Practices"
 {{:bib:henderson-facilitating"|cite}} discusses ways to get educational institutions to actually change what they teach.
 Their findings are summarized in the table below, and the approaches they identify